digolds/url_shorten_service/introduction.md

 ## Business Outcome

-The potential business outcomes of url shorten service may include Potentially the business outcome and usability for this service.
+The potential business outcomes of url shorten service may include customers outcomes and company outcomes.

+For customers outcomes, marketers can exposure their brands to market without spending a dollar by making use of it to generate shorter urls.
+End users can easily remember the shorter urls and get access to it.

+For company outcomes, the goal of url shorten service in the first phase is to acquire more potential customers and end users, which is the foundation for the next phase.
+Potentially the business outcome and usability for this service.

 ## Go Live

 Although you can visit the url shorten service by typing [digolds.top](https://digolds.top) in browser, however, there are still some of things need to get done before go to production.
 That is, a fire wall should be configured to API Gateway in order to prohibit unhealthy traffics such as robot traffics.

-What should be done before your solution go to production?
-Any additional features or function that could bring a better user experience in your mind?
+Instead, authentication and authority should be added to API Gateway in order to seperate url resources by individual.

+For a better user experience, there should have a url resources management portal, which can show how popular the url in what platform is, including some metric such as click through rate for urls.

 ## Source Code